drewolbrich/AttachmentControls/README.md

 3. Select the window's Open Volume button.
 4. In the volume that appears, select the New Color button.

+## Expected behavior

-**Expected behavior:** The color of the sphere in the volume changes to a random color.
+The color of the sphere in the volume changes to a random color.

+## Observed behavior

-**Observed behavior:** The Open Volume button doesn't work, and the sphere does not change color.
+The Open Volume button doesn't work, and the sphere does not change color.
 Furthermore, the Open Volume's hover effect does not appear.

 The observed behavior described above only happens about 1/4 of the time.